be-ns/simpsons_analysis/README.md

 2. Experiment with Polynomial Expansion for feature space to see if this would improve accuracy.
 3. Alter political cycle metric to inlcude counts of political language.
 4. Give actionble insights from model for altering scripts to increase publice rating.
-5. Allow model to return top-N episodes.
+5. Allow model to return top-N episodes instead of only the top episode.
 6. Run videos natively on Flask App.
 7. Pull Wikipedia description for every episode to be displayed on page.
 8. Compare stacked model with PyMC2 model.
+9. Forecast IMDB ratings using [Facebook Prophet](https://facebookincubator.github.io/prophet/)
+10. Compare my recommended episodes with the recommended episodes found on [Simpsons World](http://www.simpsonsworld.com/)
+11. Add a 404 error page when the combination of features selected for recommender did not align with an episode.
+12. Build out a Bokeh or Plotly interactive graph with episode information overlaid on hover.

 <img src=https://cdn1.vox-cdn.com/uploads/chorus_asset/file/4204155/simp_Cue_Detective_TABF17_T17_Sc1074_hires2.0.jpg width=75%>